Anyone who's been working with Haskell for a little while will encounter

 Admittedly the second one is cheating a bit, as it takes advantage of the fact

-in a clever way.
-Unfortunately for us, base
+length in a clever way.
+Unfortunately for us, base doesn't provide

 Now I want to show probably the single coolest aspect of all this investigation